There are 11 categories open for entry into the BASA Awards, which are adjudicated by the awards judging panel and audited by Middel and Partners:

 - Strategic Project Award – Celebrating outstanding initiative, with best use of a project, which is an integral part of the business’ strategy.

-- Small Business Award – Recognising vital support given to the arts by a small company with up to 200 hundred full-time employees and an annual turnover of no more than R10 million.
+- Small Business Award – Recognising vital support given to the arts by a small business with up to 200 hundred full-time employees and an annual turnover of no more than R10 million.

 - Development Award – Recognising projects with an implicit educational and development element.